black-purple/arch-xmonad-setup/README.md

     * dotnet

 <br>
-There is an installer script that installs all of these without user interaction (Including the packages that are from the AUR)
+To install the above packages follow the steps below

 <br>
+# Packages & Tools
+To install the packages in the official repos use the following command:

+>```
+>sudo pacman -Syu ttf-ubuntu-font-family scrot curl wget base-devel cmake ninja bison alacritty ranger w3m uberzug neovim fish firefox chromium qutebrowsr doas vlc mpv xdg-user-dirs git xdotool lsd bat figlet lolcat neofetch cowsay tldr telegram-desktop discord signal-desktop blender inkscape gimp krita atom godot evince rust
+>```

+To install the packages in the aur use the following command:

+NOTE!!

+If you don't have an aur helper I suggest you use one.
+I personally use yay so this the the command I'm using.

+>```
+>yay eclipse-java-bin gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts nerd-fonts-mononoki devour shell-color-scripts
+>```
 <br>

 ## User Dirs

-Change the dir names for my user dirs (Desktop, Downloads, Pictures...)
+Change the dir names for my user dirs (Desktop, Downloads, Pictures...) to shorter lowercase names (dt, dls, pcs...)

 >```
 >nvim ~/.config/user-dirs.dirs
 >```

 ## Xmonad

 <br>